-Improving U.S. companies’ ability to sell to more markets and customers abroad is critical for economic growth and job creation in the U.S. Improved market access for the technology sector by developing and cultivating strong relationships with our international trading partners, participating in efforts to shape global trade rules, and avoiding unnecessary trade wars which hurt American consumers, workers, and businesses of all sizes.
+Improving U.S. companies’ ability to sell to more markets and customers abroad is critical for economic growth and job creation in the U.S. The U.S. can improve market access for the technology sector by developing and cultivating strong relationships with our international trading partners, participating in efforts to shape global trade rules, and avoiding unnecessary trade wars which hurt American consumers, workers, and businesses of all sizes.
 TechNet supports:

-- Further reductions in tariff and non-tariff barriers to information and communications technology products, services, and investments.
+· Further reductions in tariff and non-tariff barriers to information, communications, and advanced energy technology products, services, and investments.

-- Protections for the free flow of data across borders, strong protections for intellectual property (including source code), and safeguards against intermediary liability.
+· Protections for the free flow of data across borders, appropriate protections for intellectual property (including source code), and protection of intermediary liability.

-- Heightened attention to the need for global supply and value chains — particularly important to global innovation — which often are disrupted by government imposition of localization requirements, including forced technology transfers, audits of proprietary code and other trade secrets, and investment conditions that discriminate against U.S. interests.
+· Heightened attention to the need for global supply and value chains — particularly important to global innovation — which are often disrupted by government imposition of data localization requirements, including forced technology transfers, audits of proprietary code and other trade secrets, and investment conditions that discriminate against U.S. interests.

-- Customs modernization and open payment systems that support digital trade flows, particularly by small and medium sized enterprises (SMEs).
-This support includes customs relief to small businesses operating abroad by compelling our trading partners to raise their de minimis thresholds to better align with the standards of the U.S and maintaining current U.S. de minimis policy.
+· Customs modernization and open payment systems that support e-commerce and digital trade flows, particularly by small and medium-sized enterprises (SMEs).
+This support includes trade facilitation measures and customs relief to small businesses operating abroad by compelling our trading partners to raise their de minimis thresholds to better align with the standards of the U.S and maintaining current U.S. de minimis policy.

-- A copyright framework modeled on current U.S. law that incentivizes innovation by providing reliable protection for all creative works, including software.
+· A copyright framework modeled on current U.S. law which incentivizes innovation by providing reliable protection for all creative works, including software.
 This should include appropriate limitations and exceptions, consistent with current U.S. law, to drive the growth of new emerging technologies, such as machine learning and text and data mining.

-- Supporting interoperable data privacy and cybersecurity requirements and, where available, utilizing international standards and best practices.
+· Interoperable data privacy and cybersecurity standards and, where available, utilizing international models and best practices.